Types of chisels and their uses

 Wooden chisel handles

 Chisel handles made of wood are not only the traditionalists choice but woodies prefer the feel of timber over plastic.
-There are a few prefered wood for the construction of a chisel handle.
+There are a few prefered kinds of wood for the construction of a chisel handle.

 The wood used for making wooden chisel handles